Frequently Asked Questions

 - 03

 Everyone goes through periods of time that are challenging to manage and while you may have successfully navigated through difficulties in the past, there is nothing wrong with seeking out extra support when you need it.
 In fact, it is typically strong individuals who enter into therapy because they are individuals who are willing to face their problems head on and do something about them.
-You are taking responsibility by accepting where you are in life and making a commitment to change the situation by seeking support from an objective outsider who values healthy life tools and strategies.
-Therapy provides long-lasting benefits and gives you the tools you need to avoid triggers and falling back into old, unhealthy behavior patterns.

 - 04